 What Is the AIP Diet?
 A Complete Guide to the Autoimmune Protocol Diet

-The Three Phases of the AIP Diet
+The Elimination Phase of the AIP Diet

 Foods to Eliminate